BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing and plenty of reef-safe sunscreen – the sun is intense!
-Don't forget a dry bag for island hopping tours to protect your electronics and valuables from water.
-A reusable water bottle is also a must, as many eco-lodges and tour operators offer refill stations, helping you save money and reduce plastic waste.
+Don't forget a dry bag for your island hopping tours to protect your electronics and valuables from water.
+A reusable water bottle is also a must; many resorts and tour operators offer refill stations, helping you stay hydrated and reduce plastic waste.

 culture